California Psalms

 23 Divinity’s batter caused the sky to spill us

-a star a flaming spare unmissed in that charity and plenty
+a star a flaming spare unmissed among such charity and plenty

 unable to withstand the murderous perfection